Junyinghuang/toy_repo/README.md

-this cod prints hello world
+this code prints hello world

 I am the author